itmaroon/form-send-blocks/readme.txt

 == Changelog ==
 = 1.1.1 =
-Bug fixes
 - Fixed text domain setting mistake.
+- The inner block monitoring mechanism has been reorganized to improve maintainability.

 = 1.1.0 =
 Correction